Matrix53/Gobang/README.md

 > 1.(PlayInLAN mode)Because the program uses UDP to communicate, player may wait the opponent to operate.
 In this case, the program will be unresponsive.
 >
 > 2.(all mode)Because the program doesn't clear the queue of pygame.event, some unexpected operation may be left in the queue which can cause trouble.
+>
+> 3.(PlayWithAI mode)Because of the time limit of my homework, the IQ of the AI is very low.